 1. Get to Know Yourself and What Makes You Want to Live

 Everyone has a dream or goal in life that inspires them to work hard, even if they’re unaware of it.
-Finding what you want in life is a part of getting to know yourself and the life you want.
+Finding what you want in life is a part of getting to know yourself and live a truly fulfilling life you want.

 For example, if your passion is art and travel, you may work harder to pursue this specific dream or project.
 When you are in tune with your innermost passions, it becomes easier to aim for what you want and learn what’s needed to succeed on your own terms.

 This entire process offers you the benefits of self-improvement, a sense of freedom, and taking greater responsibility for yourself.

 There’s a whole wide world out there to explore.